-- 1 Veterans: It’s hard to have financial peace when you have to pay a large credit card debt.
+- 1 Veterans: It’s hard to have financial peace when you are paying off debt such as a large credit card bill.

-Veterans: It’s hard to have financial peace when you have to pay a large credit card debt.If anyone knows this statement to be true, it’s me.
+Veterans: It’s hard to have financial peace when you are paying off debt such as a large credit card bill.If anyone knows this statement to be true, it’s me.

 I also know a few veterans who have come to me and said: “I don’t know how I got so much credit card debt” but got out and to this day live debt-free.
 But success stories are the exception and not the rule.